deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ## Complete list of all my notebooks & contributions to the project
 This list contains all my notebooks and contributions to the project.
-Note that these notebooks have not made representable, e.g. they are not cleaned up.
+Note that these notebooks have not been made representable, e.g. they are not cleaned up.
 It just contains all the work done during the project.
 The relevant notebooks (for teachers to review this portfolio) have already been listed above.
 The dropdown list however, does give an overview of the jobs done for the project from start to end.

 <details><summary> <b>Click here to expand this list.</b>  </summary>